ddev/ddev/docs/content/users/providers/acquia.md

    - ACQUIA_API_SECRET=xxxxx
    ```

-5. Copy .ddev/providers/acquia.yaml.example to .ddev/providers/acquia.yaml.
+5. Copy `.ddev/providers/acquia.yaml.example` to `.ddev/providers/acquia.yaml`.
-6. Update the project_id and database corresponding to the environment you want to work with.
+6. Update the `project_id` and database corresponding to the environment you want to work with.
-   - If you have acli install, you can use the following command: `acli remote:aliases:list`
+   - If you have `acli` installed, you can run: `acli remote:aliases:list`.
-   - Or, on the Acquia Cloud Platform navigate to the environments page, click on the header and look for the "SSH URL" line.
-E.g. `project1.dev@cool-projects.acquia-sites.com` would have a project ID of `project1.dev`
+   - Or, on the Acquia Cloud Platform navigate to the *Environments* page, click on the header, and look for the *SSH URL* line.
+For example, `project1.dev@cool-projects.acquia-sites.com` uses project ID `project1.dev`.
-7. Your project must include drush; `ddev composer require drush/drush` if it isn't there already.
+7. Your project must include Drush.
+Run `ddev composer require drush/drush` if it isn’t there already.
-8. `ddev restart`
+8. Run `ddev restart`.
 9. Use `ddev pull acquia` to pull the project database and files.
 10. Optionally use `ddev push acquia` to push local files and database to Acquia.
-Note that `ddev push` is a command that can potentially damage your production site, so this is not recommended.
+Be aware that `ddev push` is a command that can potentially damage your production site, so we don’t recommend using it.

 ## Usage